 The rules to Mansions of Madness can be slightly complex, but it is well worth taking the time to puzzle them out.

-This is a detailed, fast-paced and immersive game which requires quick thinking and teamwork to survive.
+This is a detailed, fast-paced, and immersive game that requires quick thinking and teamwork to survive.
 Taking too long can cost you the game, and the decisions you make can totally change the outcome.
 For a challenging combination of roleplay, card game, and teamwork, this is the best Lovecraft horror board game we’ve played.

 |Real-time puzzles add to the challenge|